Hack Forums

 Hack Forums (often shortened to 'HF') is an Internet forum dedicated to discussions related to hacker culture and computer security.
-The website ranks as the number one website in the "Hacking" category in terms of web-traffic by the analysis company Alexa Internet.
+The website ranked as the number one website in the "Hacking" category in terms of web traffic by the analysis company Alexa Internet.
 The website has been widely reported as facilitating online criminal activity, such as the case of Zachary Shames, who was arrested for selling keylogging software on Hack Forums in 2013 which was used to steal personal information.

 Security breaches

 In June 2011, the hacktivist group LulzSec, as part of a campaign titled "50 days of lulz", breached Hack Forums and released the data they obtained.
 The leaked data included credentials and personal information of nearly 200,000 registered users.

 On 27 August 2014, Hack Forums was hacked with a defacement message by an Egyptian hacker, using the online handle "Eg-R1z".

 On 26 July 2016, Hack Forums administrator ("Omniscient") warned its users of a security breach.
 In an e-mail he suggested users to change their passwords and enable 2FA.